compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_instructor.md

 ### Notes

-- This activity is modular so you could just do the afternoon part using the data file that we have already prepared.
+- Many participants struggle with data preparation.
+Learning about data preparation is one of the learning objectives of the activity, but if you want to skip that part, you can have them work with the data file that we have already prepared.
+- The schedule that we proposed for participants in modular: before lunch prepare your data and after lunch build your model and submit to the leaderboard.
+Many participants really enjoying getting a set of predictions uploaded to the leaderboard and seeing their score.
+So if they seem to struggle to get the data prepared before lunch, you can encourage them to switch to working with the data file that we have already prepared.